learn-co-curriculum/java-file-input-output/README.md

 case, we are just going to read the file and print it out to the console.

 Now, as we have seen when using the `Scanner` object, it could throw an exception.
-In the past, we have seen it throw a `InputMisMatchException` if the user entered a String, and we were expecting an integer.
+In the past, we have seen it throw an `InputMisMatchException` if the user entered a String, and we were expecting an integer.
 In this case, we could end up with an `IOException` again if the file doesn't exist, or we cannot read the file for some reason.
 It is best to wrap this in a try-catch and use the